-[The fund] believes that the appointment of an independent lead director may be suitable as an interim step toward making the board's chair an independent director, but it is not a substitute for an independent chair.
+The appointment of an independent lead director may be suitable as an interim step toward making the board's chair an independent director, but it is not a substitute for an independent chair.
 An independent lead director should serve in that position for no longer than one year before an independent chair is appointed.